Olbedo: An Albedo and Shading Aerial Dataset for Large-Scale Outdoor Environments: Acknowledgements

-This work is supported by the Office of Naval Research (Award No. N000142312670) and Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/ Interior Business Center (DOI/IBC) contract number 140D0423C0075. }
+This work is supported by the Office of Naval Research (Award No. N000142312670) and Intelligence Advanced Research Projects Activity (IARPA) via Department of Interior/Interior Business Center (DOI/IBC) contract number 140D0423C0075.
+This work also used High Performance Computing resources provided by the Ohio Supercomputer Center~\cite{Ohio_Supercomputer_Center1987-dl}.